Memory¶

 |---|---|---|

-search(query, limit=5) |
+search(query, limit=5, user_id=None) |

 list[MemoryResult] |

-Search for memories relevant to the query |
+Search for memories relevant to the query.
+In PER_USER scope, results are filtered to that user. |

-add(content, metadata=None) |
+add(content, metadata=None, user_id=None) |

 str |

-Store a new memory, returns its ID |
+Store a new memory, returns its ID.
+In PER_USER scope, stamps ownership. |

 bool |

-Delete a memory by ID |
+Delete a memory by ID.
+In PER_USER scope, only the owner can delete. |

 close() |